ssenmosip/mosip-temp-documentation/MOSIP-Data-Model.md

 This section contains information on data model design standards, guidelines and principles for global master reference data, conceptual, logical and physical model design standards followed in MOSIP project.

-# Data Model Standards
+# Data Model Considerations

-Note: Each of the below points to be expanded according to the MOSIP implementation approach.
 * Meaningful Naming: DB objects that are being created will have a meaningful naming.
-* PK, UK, FK, Not Null constraints
+There will not be any prefix or suffix to the table names
+* Constraints: Only Primary Key (PK), Unique Key (UK), Foreign Key (FK) and Not Null constraints are set at database level.
+The data model will not have check constraints, etc.
 * Flexible model
-* No business logic, no defaults, no use of sequences, identify fields at database level
+* Database specific features: Use of DB specific features like defaults, DB sequences, identify fields are not used
-* No DB triggers, avoid DB functions, procedures.
-If needed, It should be ANSI compliant
+* No business logic is implemented at database level other than PK, UK, FKs.
+No programming at DB level and usage of features like DB triggers, DB functions, procedures.
+If needed, It should be ANSI compliant and proper explanation needs to be provided
 * SQL used in application should be ANSI Compliant
 * The data is stored in multiple languages as configured by administrator of the system
 * Referential integrity is applied on the tables belonging to same database.
 If the objects are referred across DB then this will be handled at the application layer.
-* Only ID information is encrypted
+* Only individual and security related information is encrypted
-* System related data will be stored in system default language (mostly English).
+* System related data will be stored in system default language (mostly English or primary language set by a contry).

 # Data Model